Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Abstract

 \section{Abstract}

-Some ODE models treat ecological disturbance as a continuous process, even disturbances such as fire that occur almost instantaneously on the timescale of system recovery.
-Alternatively, flow-kick models resolve disturbances as discrete impulses that change an ODE system's state periodically in time.
-Here we compare the dynamics of continuously disturbed ODE models to those of flow-kick models with the same average disturbance rate.
-In the case that kicks are small and high-frequency, we find multiple similarities between continuous and analogous discrete disturbance models.
-First, we prove that flow-kick maps generate an analogous vector field in the limit as the period between kicks approaches zero.
-Second, we present conditions under which equilibria, saddle-node bifurcations, and transcritical bifurcations continue from ODE to flow-kick systems.
-On the other hand, we also provide numerical evidence that similarities between continuous and discrete disturbance models can break down as the period between kick grows.
-We illustrate implications of these differences for climate change in a nonspatial Klausmeier model of vegetation and precipitation dynamics.
+Ecosystems are shaped by disturbances such as fires and harvests that occur on faster timescales than recovery processes like population growth.
+Flow-kick models resolve these disturbances as discrete, periodic impulses in time, while ODE models smooth out disturbances in time as continuous processes.
+Here we assess this simplification by comparing dynamics of continuously disturbed ODE models to those of flow-kick models with the same average disturbance rate.
+In the case that kicks are small and high-frequency, we find that an ODE predicts similar dynamics as an analogous discrete disturbance model.
+First, we prove that flow-kick maps generate an analogous vector field in the limit as the kick magnitude and return period approach zero in a fixed proportion.
+Second, we present conditions under which equilibria, saddle-node bifurcations, and transcritical bifurcations continue from ODE to analogous flow-kick systems.
+We also provide numerical evidence that similarities between continuous and discrete disturbance models can break down as kicks become less frequent and larger.
+We illustrate implications of these differences in a nonspatial Klausmeier model of vegetation and precipitation dynamics.
 We conclude that although ODEs may suffice to model high-frequency disturbances, resolving lower-frequency disturbances in time may be essential to effectively predicting their effects.